When the System Spits Out the Change Agent

 The Real Risk

-Every time that happens, you send a silent message to everyone else watching:
+Every time that happens, you send a message to everyone else watching:

 “Don’t tell the truth too plainly.”